631

 authors in Technology Studies, e.g., Andrew Feenberg

-suggest that if we neglect the fact that technology is
+neglect the fact that technology is supposed to help

-supposed to help and emancipate people it adds the
+and emancipate people it adds the opposite,

-opposite, inevitably generating animosity towards
+inevitably generating animosity towards technology.

-technology.
-A more inclusive definition of technology
+A more inclusive definition of technology could offer

-design more democratic and adaptable technology
+sustainable, democratic, and adaptable technology

 that can be applied in practical contexts, ultimately